National Geographic Partners: National Geographic Travel

 National Geographic Travel is the travel and tour division of National Geographic Partners offering National Geographic tours through various third-party partners and its internal tour operator.

-National Geographic Expeditions was founded in 1999 by the National Geographic Society to fulfill one of its mission and for the proceeds to go towards its mission.
+National Geographic Expeditions was founded in 1999 by the National Geographic Society to fulfill one of its missions and for the proceeds to go towards its mission.
 In 2004, the division made a partnership with Lindblad Expeditions cruise line and white label tour operator, Global Adrenaline.

 In September 2013, National Geographic Society formed the National Geographic Travel group by bringing its travel assets together including National Geographic Traveler magazine, National Geographic Expeditions, its travel books, digital travel content, maps, apps and travel community.
 Keith Bellows, editor-in-chief of National Geographic Traveler, was named senior vice president of the group.
 Bellows was the editor-in-chief until October 2014.
 With the appointment of his permanent replacement.

 A hotel marketing collection, National Geographic Unique Lodges of the World, and a new independent travel planning division, Private Expeditions, were launched in January 2015.
 Private Expeditions incorporate in most cases one of these lodges.
 The initial 24 boutique hotels met collection standards for sustainability, guest experience, and property quality.
 Nat Geo Travel was moved in September 2015 into a joint venture, National Geographic Partners, with 21st Century Fox.

 In May 2017, National Geographic Partners purchased Global Adrenaline.
 With Lindblad, their agreement was expanded to include new destinations in Latin America and Canada, while bringing in additional luxury expedition line partners Compagnie du Ponant and Scenic Luxury Cruises & Tours.
 Disney migrated National Geographic Travel operations into Disney Signature Experiences by August 2019.